SAP-archive/sap-devtoberfest-2020/topics/appstudio/prerequisites.md

 There are hardware, software, and service prerequisites for participating in this enablement session.

-Please ensure you complete all the prerequisites **before you start watching the vieos**.
+Please ensure you complete all the prerequisites **before you start watching the videos**.
 In case you need help in setting up these requirements, don't hesitate to raise an issue in this repository.
-There will also be chat support during the live premier of the enablement session on YouTube.
+There will also be chat support during the live premiere of the enablement session on YouTube.

 ## Hardware